Unruh-Spirale/WatchService/README.md

 ## General info

 In this application user can manage orders of watches repairs.
 All operation on database are done in Angular-serwer using java.
 In this project I used Angular's Validators to valid datas from add new order form and update order form.
-Also I simulate a authentication layer to secure application.
+Also I simulated a authentication layer to secure application.

 ## Technologies